borelcantelli/borelcantelli.github.io/ml/reinforcement/intro-reinforcement-learning.md

 1. $\mathbb{E}(G_t \vert s_t=s, a_t=a)$ the future discounted rewards given we are at state $s$ and take action $a$.
 2. Marginalize by action $a$ to make this only depend on the state $s$, which gives the value $V$.
 3. We arrive at our $(s,a)$ pairs via policy $a_t \sim \pi(a_t\vert s_t)$, for some given initialized $s_0$.

+## Derivations of V and Q as Recursive Functions

 Let's dissect the value and quality function more: